Stephen-Fan/CSCI5619_Final_Project/README.md

    `3.
 Mission Board: The user can press the by_button on the left controller to invoke the mission board and choose your mission.`

    `4.
 Health Bar: The user and monsters will have a health bar on the head.
 When the user uses a pickable weapon to hit the monster, the monster's health will be decreased accordingly.
-When the monster collides with the user, the user's health will also be decreased accordingly.
-Health equals 0 means death.
+When the monster collides with the user, the user's health will decrease accordingly.
+Health equals 0, which means death.
 When the monster dies, a new monster will be generated.
 When the user dies, a death prompt will be shown and the mission progress will be clear, then the user will be sent back to the main base.`

    `5.
 Portal: There will be portals at the main base navigating to outer lands.
 When the portal is working, there will be a countdown.
 After the user completes the mission, the portal at the outer land will be activated, which allows the user to come back.
 When the user completes a mission at an outer land, the next level will be unlocked.
 When the user unlocks all portals, the game is over.`

+III. **AI Generated Code**.
+ChatGPT generates the functionality that makes demons and giants face toward the player.
+Original, I only have these monsters facing backward the player and cannot fix it.
+After consulting with ChatGPT, I noticed that the z-axis in Godot is reversed, so I reversed their z-axis.
+Then they can face the player.